Fideltodayy/block-train/server/README.md

-# ChesEd backend in Nodejs
+# blocktrain backend in Nodejs